Blotch3D/Blotch3D/README.md

 8. Create imposter sprites \[TBD\].

-9. Show 2D textures at any position, including a sprite's position.

-10. Show in-world and 2D text in any font, size, and color at any 2D or 3D position, including a sprite's position.
+9. Show in-world and 2D text in any font, size, and color at any 2D or 3D position, including a sprite's position.

-11. Connect sprites to the camera to implement HUD objects and text that resizes with the window size, etc.
+10. Connect sprites to the camera to implement HUD objects and text that resizes with the window size, etc.

-12. Connect the camera to a sprite to implement 'cockpit view'.
+11. Connect the camera to a sprite to implement 'cockpit view'.

-13. Implement GUI controls in the 3D window.
+12. Implement GUI controls in the 3D window.

-14. Implement a skybox.
+13. Implement a skybox.

-15. Get a list of sprites touching a ray, to implement weapons fire, etc.
+14. Get a list of sprites touching a ray, to implement weapons fire, etc.

-16. Get a list of sprites under the mouse position, to implement mouse selection, tooltips, pop-up menus, etc.
+15. Get a list of sprites under the mouse position, to implement mouse selection, tooltips, pop-up menus, etc.

-17. Detect collisions between sprites \[example TBD\].
+16. Detect collisions between sprites \[example TBD\].

-18. Implement levels-of-detail.
+17. Implement levels-of-detail.

-19. Implement mipmaps.
+18. Implement mipmaps.

-20. Implement translucent sprites.
+19. Implement translucent sprites.

-21. Support stereoscopic views (anaglyph, VR, etc.) \[TBD\].
+20. Support stereoscopic views (anaglyph, VR, etc.) \[TBD\].

-22. Implement fog \[example TBD\].
+21. Implement fog \[example TBD\].

-23. Use with WPF and WinForms.
+22. Use with WPF and WinForms.

-24. Under Microsoft Windows, access and override many window features and functions using the provided WinForms Form object of the window.
+23. Under Microsoft Windows, access and override many window features and functions using the provided WinForms Form object of the window.

-25. Build for other platforms (currently supports iOS, Android, MacOS, Linux, all Windows platforms, PS4, PSVita, Xbox One, and Switch).
+24. Build for other platforms (currently supports iOS, Android, MacOS, Linux, all Windows platforms, PS4, PSVita, Xbox One, and Switch).

 Blotch3D uses MonoGame.
 MonoGame is a widely used 3D library for C\#